Appointment of the Chief Executive Officer

 About us

 This is an exciting time for CityCare.
-Our staff are making a difference every day and proud to work for CityCare; watch our new corporate film ‘We Are CityCare’ to find out more:
+Our staff are making a difference every day and are proud to work for CityCare; watch our new corporate film ‘We Are CityCare’ to find out more:

 We are able to connect services across the health and social care sector, including GPs, hospitals, specialist providers, voluntary and community groups and university research teams.